Anki Flash Cards

 Where do I get my flashcard decks?

 You can make your own decks of flashcards, of course, and you will probably do that once in a while (there are instructions in this video).
+Making your own decks is highly recommended, since you make the cards according to your own understanding of the information.
 However, one of the great things about Anki is that people can share decks with other people and thus the wheel doesn't have to be reinvented.

 One way to share decks is to share the file that contains a deck.
 Anki files have the extension .anki and they are saved in a folder named Anki (in Windows it is in the My Documents folder by default).
 So let us say your friend has created a deck for the vocabulary for a chapter of your textbook.
 Your friend can just email you the file and now you can use it too.
 (To share decks that contain multimedia, such as image or audio files, a folder of the same name as the anki file needs to be shared as well.)